Course overview

 Content covers the Contract and Restitution elements of the Obligations Foundation of Legal Knowledge under the Joint Statement, required by the SRA and BSB for a QLD.
 It also covers the SRA Statement of Legal Knowledge for "9.
 Contract Law".

 Develop the critical and research skills you need to study and practise law.
+You’ll focus on academic research skills, statutory and case law interpretation skills, legal writing and draft skills, courtroom skills, and mooting skills.

-Public Law (core)
+Public Law - Core

 Learn about the operation and principles of England and Wales' legal system.